Point Park Professors, Student and Alumni Honored at Golden Quill Awards

 - Kristina Serafini, photojournalism alumna, community engagement news/online, "Community Engagement Through the Use of Social Media," co-written with Bobby Cherry, Sewickley Herald.

 - Matt Stroud, journalism and mass communication graduate student, enterprise/investigative article and the club's Ray Sprigle Memorial Award: Non-Daily Newspapers for "Shaken Faith," Pittsburgh City Paper.

 - Glenn Syska, business/technology/consumer story, "Reclaiming Ground Zero," with Mike Lee and Paul Ruggieri, WQED-TV.

-- Maria Kakay, adjunct professor, education story, "Roboclass: Reconnecting a Homebound Student," with David Cohen and Frank Caloiero, WQED-TV.
+- Maria Kakay, part-time professor, education story, "Roboclass: Reconnecting a Homebound Student," with David Cohen and Frank Caloiero, WQED-TV.

 - Andy McNeil, M.A. in journalism and mass communication alumnus, enterprise/investigative article for "California University Finances Under Investigation," co-written with Scott Beveridge, Washington Observer-Reporter.

 Also receiving recognition was Nancy Jones, Ph.D. — retired educator and former chair of the journalism department at Point Park — honored with the Service to Journalism Award.

 The Golden Quill competition recognizes professional excellence in journalism in Western Pennsylvania.

 Explore undergraduate and graduate programs in the School of Communication.